Climbing & Bouldering Wall

 Lead Climbing Clinic

-This clinic will teach you what you need to know in order to indoor lead climb and lead belay at Mt.
+Learn what you need to know to indoor lead climb and lead belay at Mt.
 Mendota.
 Participants must be Top Rope Belay certified at Mt.
 Mendota and be able to comfortably climb a grade of at least 5.9.

 Price: